awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-s3lens.md

 ## Service\-linked role created when you enable integration<a name="integrate-enable-slr-s3lens"></a>

-The following [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) is automatically created in your organization's management account when you enable trusted access\.
+The following [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) is automatically created in your organization's delegated administrator account when you enable trusted access and the Storage Lens configuration has been applied to your organization\.
 This role allows Amazon S3 Storage Lens to perform supported operations within your organization's accounts in your organization\.

 You can delete or modify this role only if you disable trusted access between Amazon S3 Storage Lens and Organizations, or if you remove the member account from the organization\.
 + `AWSServiceRoleForS3StorageLens`